 • water charges that are not related to consumption (e.g. the flat-rate service fee);

-• all charges for supplying sewerage or drainage services;
+• all charges for supplying sewerage services or drainage services;

 • all charges for supplying or hiring gas bottles (s 53(1)).

 A tenant is liable to pay for these utility charges:

 • all charges for the supply or use of electricity, gas or oil when the premises are separately metered, except installation and initial connection costs and the costs of supply or hire of gas bottles;